 With the Commons trick, as I call it, all of the goals for the applet have been achieved, but there is still some room for improvement and additional tricks.
 This first one is to create a UI element to show how many random numbers are present in the tables.
-In other words, the sum of the **randCount** inputs, and while that sounds simple enough, it actually is not because each is within namespaces.
+In other words, the sum of the **randCount** inputs, and while that sounds simple enough, it actually is not because each is within separate namespaces.
 Fortunately there are some means of getting information out of namespaces, with some being more effective and appropriate than others.
 This section is going to be concerned with the more appropriate methods, and by appropriate I mean not defying the nature of namespaces.

 Before getting too far into extracting the information, it makes sense to get the UI element taken care of first.